Pros-Cons Wood Tanks; Sake Rice

 The Sake Companion, published by Running Press

+Also included is a listing of where to buy and drink sake in the US.
 As this book is geared mostly to a market other than Japan, where to buy and drink sake in Japan is not covered, as it is in The Sake Handbook.

 The Sake Companion is available at bookstores such as Borders for $24.95, as well as at Amazon for a bit less.
 If you are in Japan, Amazon.co.jp is highly recommended, as the price in Japanese bookstores is quite high (4490 yen).